Federal Hill, Providence, Rhode Island: Parks

 Another large green space is Franciscan Park (or Bell Street Dog Park), a two and a half acre dog park, located off Broadway near Route 6.

 Also, the Spruce Street Bocce Courts on the northwest corner of Spruce and Dean streets has benches and two lighted bocce courts and serves as the home of several local bocce leagues, the largest being the popular Nocabulabet Bocce League which hosts games on Wednesday nights during its spring and fall seasons.

 Culinary reputation

 Federal Hill is often characterized by its culinary reputation.
 Atwells Avenue has over twenty restaurants within a quarter mile section, such as Angelo's Civita Farnese.
-The area's proximity to Johnson and Wales University has allowed Providence to attract and retain skilled chefs, many of whom work in the many restaurants on Atwells Avenue.
+The area's proximity to Johnson and Wales University has allowed Providence to attract and retain skilled chefs, many of whom work in restaurants on Atwells Avenue.

 In popular culture

 Federal Hill plays a central role in the story "The Haunter of the Dark" by Providence-born writer H.P.
 Lovecraft.
 It is the site of a church which in the story was used by a sect called the Church of Starry Wisdom for their services, and houses the Shining Trapezohedron and the 'Haunter' itself - a creature summoned from time and space and said to be an avatar of Nyarlathotep.
 The church that figures prominently in the story was based on St. John's Church, an actual church on Atwells Avenue that was built in 1873 and demolished in 1992.
 It was, in Lovecraft's day, the principal Catholic church in the area.
 The description of the interior and belfry of the church is quite accurate.